honestly29/05_thirsty_33756002/README.md

 No registration or database storage is required — survey results are only shown temporarily on screen.

+The application is deployed and running online on a virtual server.
+It is hosted permanently using the forever process manager, which keeps the Node.js app active even after the terminal session is closed.

 ---

 ## Technologies Used